jsguerra/my-next-library/README.md

 - [x] Add filter component to authors directory
 - [x] Install Storybook for component testing

+> [!WARNING]
+> Bugs to fix
+> - [ ] Uploading multiple pages (images) not in correct order
+> - [ ] Change image uploads directory.
+Images uploaded to Public folder after produciton are not served from Public folder.
+Will provide a custom config to server from a local Nginx server.

 > [!NOTE]
 > The tasks below have been deferred for a future time
 > - [ ] Author edit page